biovino1/PfamPlayground/README.md

 # SEARCH RESULTS
 **************************************************************************************************************

 So far, searching query sequences against the anchors has not been as successful as desired.
-To maintain 90% accuracy (family of the query sequence is in top 10 results), searches take a little over 30 seconds per query.
+To maintain 80% accuracy (family of the query sequence is the top result), searches take a little over 30 seconds per query.
-This is much too slow for practical homolog search, nor is the accuracy high enough.
-Different filtering methods have been tried to reduce this time, however, accuracy is reduced as well.
-The fastest time per query in our testing has been 20 seconds with 85% accuracy.
-This is still too slow and inaccurate.
+This is much too slow for practical homolog search, nor is the accuracy nearly high enough.
+Different filtering methods have been tried to reduce this time, the most successful producing an average of 20 seconds per query with a slight decrease in accuracy.

 If we cannot reduce the number of anchors searched to reduce search time, then we must find a way to reduce the size of sequence representations.
 Using the inverse discrete cosine transform, we can reduce the size of the embeddings from a large N x 1024 matrix to a single array of with size of our choosing.
-Just by using the embeddings produced by the final layer of either ProtT5 or ESM2 and transforming the average embedding for each family, we can reduce search time to less than 0.1 seconds per query with an accuracy of over 85%.
+Just by using the embeddings produced by the final layer of either ProtT5 or ESM2 and transforming the average embedding for each family, we can reduce search time to less than 0.1 seconds per query with an accuracy of about 78%, almost on par with anchor searching and over 100x faster.
 To improve accuracy, we can concatenate the transformed average embeddings from multiple layers of the encoder to produce a more informative representation of the family.

+Embeddings from layer 17 of ESM2-t36-3B with DCT dimensions of 8x80 were found to produce the most accurate search results yet.
+We have tried concatenating embeddings from multiple layers, but this has not produced any more accurate search results.
+It has been found that most of the families missed during searches have a below average number of sequences in the Pfam-A.seed database, or have on average shorter sequences.
+This leads to representations that are not as informative as those for families with more sequences or longer sequences.
+To remedy this we can take a higher sample of sequences from the Pfam-A.full database.
+Although they are not aligned, we can embed each sequence, find the DCT, and then average the DCTs, as opposed to averaging the consensus embedding where consensus positions were determined from the alignment.
+Earlier experiments found that the method of averaging does not significantly change search results when the number of sequences per family remains the same.
+By adding more sequences, perhaps the average embedding will be improved.